angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

   </div>
 ```

-After clicking a hero, users should see something like this below the hero list:
+After clicking a hero (but don't try now since it won't work yet), users should see something like this below the hero list:

 <img class="image-display" src="{% asset_path 'ng/devguide/toh/mini-hero-detail.png' %}" alt="Mini Hero Detail" width="250">